Husainbw786/CHAT_GPT/AUTOMATIC_EXAM_CREATOR/README.md

-# Automatic Exam Generator
+# Automatic Exam Creator

-Welcome to the documentation of the **Automatic Exam Generator** project!
+Welcome to the documentation of the **Automatic Exam Creator** project!
 This project aims to simplify the process of creating multiple-choice exams automatically.
 With this tool, you can generate custom exams on any desired topic, allowing you to efficiently assess knowledge and conduct evaluations.

 ## About

-The **Automatic Exam Generator** is a Python project that utilizes the power of OpenAI's text generation capabilities.
+The **Automatic Exam Creator** is a Python project that utilizes the power of OpenAI's text generation capabilities.
 By providing the topic and number of questions, the program generates a multiple-choice exam tailored to your specifications.
 This tool is particularly useful for educators, trainers, or anyone needing to assess knowledge quickly and accurately.

 ## Installation

-To use the **Automatic Exam Generator**, follow these steps:
+To use the **Automatic Exam Creator**, follow these steps:

 1. Install the necessary dependencies: